Introducing the ".45 Dynamo"

 An example of the benefit of having perfect sabot fit was re-enforced to us while doing our energy and accuracy testing of the .45 Dynamo.
 By switching up to a sabot that was only .0015" larger in diameter, we saw a velocity increase of just over 150 fps.
 That combination ultimately did not yield the best accuracy.
 For large game hunting with a 12"-15" kill zone, however, that combination would have been the ticket.

 Hunting boots come in sizes to correctly fit the hunter; we thought it was time muzzleloader bullets came in sizes to correctly fit the hunter's barrel.

-310 grains was selected for a couple of reasons.
-310 grains shot the most accurately in our test barrels.
-We ran the weight gamut from 250 grains to 330 grains in our 1:20" to 1:28" twist test barrels and day in and day out, 310 was the magic number.
+310 and 330 grains were selected for a couple of reasons.
+This weight range shot the most accurately in our test barrels.
+We ran the weight gamut from 250 grains to 330 grains in our 1:20" to 1:28" twist test barrels and day in and day out, 310 to 330 was the sweet spot.